Studying a Master of Dietetics at Swinburne will empower you to make a positive impact on the health of Australians.

-Units cover a range of innovative topics including entrepreneurship, leadership and business, sports nutrition, and paediatric nutrition.
+Units cover a range of innovative topics including entrepreneurship, leadership and business, sports nutrition, and pediatric nutrition.

-The course includes face-to-face lectures and tutorials, seminars, theoretical and practical coursework, kitchen workshops, online learning, and professional placement.
+The course includes face-to-face classes and tutorials, seminars, theoretical and practical coursework, kitchen workshops, online learning, and professional placement.

 Due to limited capacity, students will be unable to defer their place in this course.

 Hawthorn (Semester 1) - View application and start dates

 The indicative course fees shown in Course Search apply to international students for the relevant year only.
 They are based on a standard study load per year.
 However, please note that fees are assessed according to a student's study load in each semester, and variation to study load will result in an adjustment to tuition fees.
 All fees are subject to annual review and may be adjusted.